CoSMoSoftware/OBS-studio-webrtc/README.md

 This project is a fork of OBS-studio with support for WebRTC.
 WebRTC supports comes from the inclusion of the open source implementation from webrtc.org used (at least in part) by chrome, firefox, and safari.

-The implementation is in the "plugins / obs-outputs" directory, co-existing with the flash and FTL output plugins.
+The implementation is in the "plugins / obs-outputs" directory.
 The WebRTCStream files contain the high-level implementation, while the xxxx-stream files contain the specific implementation for a given service.

 For the time being the following services and sites are supported:
 - Janus "videoRoom" server (Using WHIP)